God is a word that means many things. It is the most abused word. How does it affect your life?

 What is Humanism?

 Humanism is not a religion (2).
-Humanism is a philosophy emphasizing critical thinking.
+Instead, it’s a philosophy emphasizing critical thinking and compassion.
 This philosophy has three guiding principles.

-- See all living things as equally valuable.
-This includes all human beings, all living things, and especially the environment.
+- See all living things as equally valuable, and it includes all human beings, all living things, and the environment.

 - Profit should not take precedence over the health of people or the environment.
 Promote our role in the world as caretakers of the future.
 They champion the use of the scientific approach to solving the problems.

-- Promote the fair and fair flourishing of all people, championing human rights for everyone.
+- Promote all people’s fair and fair flourishing, championing human rights for everyone.

 Confusing Spiritual Exploration with Religion

-We hope you found this article helpful, maybe even thought-provoking.
-If you didn’t like it, comment and tell us why.
-You will find more interesting posts on our blog page.
-Use the search option on the blog page to find articles by key terms, topics, or category.
+We hope you found this article helpful, perhaps thought-provoking.
+You can find more on our blog.
+Use the search option on the blog pages to find posts by words, terms, topics, or category.

 (1) Abrahamic Religions, Wikipedia